 - Review of related intellectual property issues (copyright, trademark, patent)

 The FDA regulatory environment constantly changes.
-Our seasoned FDA attorneys have longstanding experience in handling FDA matters and in navigating clients through regulatory processes.
-In addition, our FDA and FTC attorneys understand the enforcement side of FDA and FTC law and ably counsel clients who must respond to warning letters, civil investigative demands, or other enforcement activities.
+Our seasoned FDA lawyers have longstanding experience in handling FDA matters and in navigating clients through regulatory processes.
+In addition, our FTC & FDA compliance attorneys understand the enforcement side of FDA and FTC law and ably counsel clients who must respond to warning letters, civil investigative demands, or other enforcement activities.

 In counseling biotechnology, pharmaceutical, medical device, diagnostic, software, and other healthcare companies regulated by FDA and FTC, our healthcare and FDA/FTC attorneys are experienced in designing innovative legal strategies and solutions for product manufacturers and distributors at the cutting edge of healthcare advancement and technology.